MiRe-CZ/gpsF3XTracker-Pylon-for-Ethos/README.md

 Announcements and sounds:
 - Beep after switching the "Start race switch" on (600 Hz)
+- Beep when crossing start/finish line from left to right (800 Hz) – only for events configured with Start type = Start/finish line
-- Beep when crossing pylons plane from inside to outside (1000 Hz)
+- Beep when crossing pylons plane(s) from inside to outside (1000 Hz)
 - Beep when crossing the Start/Finish line from left to right in the last lap (1400 Hz)
 - Lap number announcements
-- Overall runtime at event end for F3F-x event types
+- Overall runtime at event end

 <a name="Usageonasite"></a>
 ## 8. Usage on a site
 - Switch on RC system and give the GPS sensor enough time for initiation and satellite detection - it can take 60+ seconds!
 For example for GPS-Logger 3 please wait till the orange LED is off and the green LED glows permanently or flashes.
 Open “GPS Pylon Tracker Setup” widget and select “Live Position & Direction” event place or any pre-configured place.
 - For "Live Position & Direction event place":
 	- Set "Competition type" configuration items if needed
+ 	- Set “Start type” configuration item if needed
-	- Go with your model to the home of the course (for 2-pylon events it is center of the course (on start/finish line),  for 3-pylon events it is center of line between pylons 2 and 3)
+	- Go with your model to the home of the course (for 2-pylon events it is center of the course = start/finish line,  for 3-pylon events it is center of start/finish line)
 	- Wait for stable information in the "GPS" row in the "GPS Pylon Tracker Setup" widget screen
  	- Take direction by a compass (2-pylon: course direction from the pylon 2 to the pylon 1 in degrees, 3-pylon: course direction from center of line between pylons 2 and 3 and pylon 1) and set it to the “Course direction” item (e.g. 90° if the course direction is exactly East → West)
 	- Lock the position with the "Lock GPS Home position switch" - such status will be indicated by change of item name to "GPS Home lck"
 	- Now your flight configuration is ready, you can go to start

 - For other event places (pre-configured in the Location.lua file):
+	- Set “Start type” configuration item if needed
-	-Your flight configuration is ready - all parameters are set in the Location.lua file
+ 	- Your flight configuration is ready - all parameters are set in the Location.lua file

 - Go to the "GPS Pylon Tracker" widget screen
 	- The initial status is indicated by statement "waiting for start..."

 <img width="216" height="110" alt="image" src="https://github.com/user-attachments/assets/998782e4-41fe-4304-9ca7-b39dff16a9aa" />

-- Start new event with the "Start race switch"
+- Start new event with the “Start race switch”.
+The timer will start depending on the “Start type” configuration item.
+If the Start type configuration switch = “Start race switch”, the event timer starts immediately after the Start race switch is activated.
+If the Start type configuration switch = “Start/finish line” a new event starts by activation of the Start race switch, but the Tracker starts the event timer only when the plane goes first outside of the course (behind pylon 2 for 2-pylon course, behind both pylon 2 and 3 for 3-pylon course) and then it crosses the start/finish line from left to right.

 <a name="Logging"></a>
 ## 9. Logging